Riesiger Globus, den viele Menschen mit ihren Händen anfassen.

 • Do you already have to indicate a place of residence in your host country when applying for a visa?

-• Check your German residence permit and extend it in good time if necessary (see below).
+• Check your German residence permit and, if necessary, renew it in good time (see below).

 • I have dual citizenship – will this cause any problems?